vzakharov/1env/README.md

 2. The execution will also fail if you don’t add `.secrets.json` to your `.gitignore` file.
 You’re welcome.

 3. The `.secrets.json` file is only needed while you’re developing your project, so that you can easily convert your secrets into the public `ONE_ENV_ENCRYPTED` variable.
 You can safely ignore/delete it when deploying your project to production.

+4. You do **not** need to remove `encryptSecrets` from your production code.
+It will simply do nothing and proceed to `loadSecrets`.
+(It will still give a warning, though, just to be sure.)